osmanmertt/House_Price_Prediction_with_LightGBM/README.md

 # Business Problem and Dataset

 In this project, a machine learning model has been developed to predict house prices.
 In the dataset, there are various features of each house and the prices of the houses.

-The descriptions for the columns of the dataset are in the data_description.txt file.